weltyj/SkyFill/Tutorial/SkyFill_tutorial_v1.md

 First create your panorama in hugin -- but when you set the crop area, now extend the top border of the crop right into the black area -- as high as you'd like the sky to be extended:

 ![hugin_crop](hugin_crop.jpg  "hugin crop")
+*Note -- Multiblend does not honor crops that extend above image data, you will have to use enblend*

+***

 Sky fill is a commandline application, so you will need to open a command window (aka terminal in linux, "dos window" in linux, ?? in Apple)